ibois-epfl/Carnutes/INSTALL.md

 This solution is inelegant but corresponds to the developement time allocated to this project.
 If you know a better way, create an issue and tell me how to improve it 😇.
 The main issues are that a proper version tracking is inexistant, and installation is not super user friendly.

 # DEPS
 There is no need to install dependencies (in this case pip packages) yourself, as they are all included as requirement at the beginning of the .py files.
+This means that the python version shipped with Rhino will install the pip package automatically.
 For example, for [i-graph](https://igraph.org/) :

 ```python
 #! python 3